 Newgrange Directions

-All access to the monuments at Newgrange and Knowth is through the Brú na Bóinne Visitor Centre 2km west of Donore village on the south side of the River Boyne.
-(GPS Co-Ordinates: N53.694567 W6.4463) Visitors are brought by shuttle bus to and from the sites.
-Access is by guided tour only with limited places on each tour.
-There is no direct access to the Newgrange or Knowth, follow the signs for Brú na Bóinne - Newgrange Monument.
+Visitors are transported to and from the monuments by shuttle bus.
+Access is by guided tour only, with a limited number of places on each tour.
+There is no direct public access to Newgrange or Knowth, so please follow the signs for Brú na Bóinne – Newgrange Monument.

 From Dublin via the M1 Motorway